MNahad/wormhole/README.md

 This repository contains in-progress work  on building a Flaxoil model which can classify exoplanets in the TESS Lightcurve dataset.

+# Project status

+This project is currently a Work-In-Progress.
+Expect updates as the project carries on.

-## What is TESS?
+# What is TESS?

-The [Transiting Exoplanet Survey Satellite](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) was launched on 18 April 2018 on an all-sky survey mission to detect transiting exoplanets.
+The [Transiting Exoplanet Survey Satellite](https://en.wikipedia.org/wiki/Transiting_Exoplanet_Survey_Satellite) was launched on 18 April 2018 on an MIT-Led NASA all-sky survey mission to detect transiting exoplanets.

 Data from the mission is hosted at [MAST](https://archive.stsci.edu/missions-and-data/tess).